Select Page

 • No, the requirement will continue to be a CAAHEP master’s level education or the equivalent of a master’s in orthotics and prosthetics for persons who received their formal training outside of the US.

-My facility is only accredited to offer a single discipline residency, will I still be able to host residents?
+My facility is only accredited to offer a single discipline residency; will we still be able to host residents when the new standards are fully implemented?

 I am a current mentor but am only certified in a single discipline (CO or CP), will I still be able to mentor residents?

-Our residency program has a current resident, in a single discipline residency program, will they need to stop their current residency and re-enroll in a residency program approved to offer both disciplines?
+Our current NCOPE residency program has a resident in a single-discipline residency program.
+Will they need to stop their current residency and re-enroll in a residency program approved to offer both disciplines?

-• No. Residents enrolled in single-discipline residency programs have until November 30, 2027 to finish their single-discipline residency training and sit the single-discipline ABC exam.
-Once your facility seeks re-accreditation under the new standards, residents will no longer be eligible to complete a single-discipline residency.
+• No. Residents enrolled in single-discipline residency programs have until November 30, 2027, to finish their training and sit the single-discipline ABC exams.

 • Yes, you can register a single discipline resident until November 30, 2026, but the resident must complete the residency by November 30, 2027.

-We want to adopt the new residency standards for our residency program before our accreditation expires; can we seek accreditation under the new standards early?
+We want to adopt the new residency standards for our residency program before our current accreditation is set to expire; can we seek accreditation under the new standards early?

 Will this affect the residency site application fees?